the French flag book cover

 Summary: Republic (page 2)

-What can be read in large letters in the city must also be readable in small letters within the soul of the individual.
+What can be read in large letters in the city must also be readable in small letters within the individual soul.

 - That by which the soul reasons: the rational element.